Sam9Ves3/Big_Data_Managment_Homeworks/Databases_Clasification_and_Matrix_Comparation.md

 **2. Property:** A property is relevant information related to individual nodes.
 Building on our recording artist example, some properties might be “vocalist,” “jazz,” or “platinum-selling artist,” depending on what information is relevant to the database.

-**3. Edge:** is the representation of how two nodes are related, and is a key concept of graph databases that differentiates them from RDBMSs and document stores.
+**3. Edge:** Also known as relationship, is the representation of how two nodes are related, and is a key concept of graph databases that differentiates them from RDBMSs and document stores.
 Edges can be:

   * Undirected: In an undirected graph, the edges between nodes exist just to show a connection between them.
 In this case, edges can be thought of as “two-way” relationships — there’s no implied difference between how one node relates to the other.

   * Directed: In a directed graph, edges can have different meanings based on which direction the relationship originates from.
 In this case, edges are “one-way” relationships.
 For example, a directed graph database might specify a relationship from Sammy to the Seaweeds showing that Sammy produced an album for the group, but might not show an equivalent relationship from The Seaweeds to Sammy.

+In the graph world, connected data is equally (or more) important than individual data points.
+This connections-first approach to data means relationships and connections are persisted through every part of the data lifecycle.

+Unlike other database systems, this approach means your application doesn’t have to infer data connections using things like foreign keys or out-of-band processing.
+The result: your data models are simpler and yet more expressive than the ones you’d produce with relational databases or the other NoSQL.

 ![Curiosity about graph database](/src/info_graph_DB.png)